• Skip to primary navigation

 Our recipe requires 550g of icing sugar

-So we place 550g of sugar in the TM Bowl.
+• Place 550g of sugar in the TM Bowl.
 1 min/Speed 10.

-After one minute, scrape the bowl down and check the texture of the sugar.
-If there is even the slightest "grainy" texture remaining, repeat the process for 30 sec/ Speed 10.
+• Scrape the bowl down and check the texture of the sugar.
+If there is even the slightest "grainy" texture remaining, repeat the process.

-Once again, scrape down the bowl and check the texture of the icing sugar.
+• Once again, scrape down the bowl and check the texture of the icing sugar.
 If it is as fine as regular icing sugar, you can continue the recipe.

 Pure Commercial Icing Sugar

 If you have ever purchased pure commercial icing sugar, you would know it becomes very lumpy!
 Those lumps are like rock!
 The Thermomix comes to the rescue here, too.
 Previously, as a neglected child of the 70's, (my mother didn't cook), so if I wanted something sweet, I had to bake it myself.
 The first step was to beat those lumps of sugar into submission.
 They needed to be fine enough to go through a retro hand sifter.
 Yes, I still have nightmares about this process.
-It was a long, messy stick job.
+It was a long, messy, and sticky job.

 Thankfully, the Thermomix process is: